DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/PCBs/README.md

-PCBs that were designed for this live demonstration
+PCBs that were designed for this live demonstration.

-#### Fault Injection and Smart Watchdog Monitoring Circuit